Leatherman Peak

 Map File

 Once considered the standard route up the mountain, Leatherman’s western approach is not for the novice hiker.
-The rotten talus chutes and treacherous cliffs are difficult to navigate and are better left for the experienced climber.
-Still, those who do climb the route will find a unique approach and a wonderful view from Leatherman Pass.
+Rotten talus chutes and treacherous cliffs make this route more difficult to navigate and better suited for experienced climbers.
+Those who choose it will still find a unique approach and a rewarding view from Leatherman Pass.